 Example: Multiply 3 * 1 and Multiply 5 * 4 =

 You can also look for common factors and simplify BEFORE you multiply!
 Check out the example below to see how this works!

 Before you can multiply mixed numbers, you must convert them into improper fractions.
-One common method is called the Texas Method, which just stands for TX, meaning you have two operations required – you must use addition and multiplication.
+One common method is called the Texas Method, which just stands for tx (t is like a plus sign, x is like a multiplication sign), meaning you have two operations required – you must use addition and multiplication.
 If you were to convert to an improper fraction, you would work clockwise and multiply the denominator by the whole number, than add that total to the numerator.
 Therefore, .
 The denominator does not change, so you have .
 Then you should simplify your fractions.

 REMEMBER to turn a whole number into a fraction with a denominator of 1 before multiplying.
 A common error is to multiply the whole number by the mixed number and just keep the fraction.
 You must always turn mixed numbers into improper fractions when multiplying it with any number.